 How do I submit to the STORRE Repository?

 Publications are submitted to STORRE via the University's Worktribe System (RMS).
 (Note research theses are submitted directly to STORRE - see details below).
 Details of all publications are added to Worktribe and for those publications, you wish to add to STORRE; simply attach the full-text to the Worktribe record.
 (Library staff will check and comply with publisher policies and copyright before copying items to STORRE).

-Please submit your final, post-refereed version of journal articles.
+- Please submit your final author accepted manuscript (post-refereed) version of journal articles.

-You may also submit other publication types such as book chapters, refereed conference papers, book reviews, refereed research reports.
+- We encourage submission of other publication types such as book chapters, research reports, conference papers, book reviews, etc.

 Can I submit the publisher's version?

-Most publishers don't allow us to use their version but, of course, you can submit the publisher's version if you know the publisher allows this.
+Most publishers don't allow us to use their version but, of course, you can submit the publisher's version if you know the publisher allows this (for example you published in an Open Access journal or paid to publish Open Access).
 If you wish you can check publisher conditions using the RoMEO database.